 Configures the way to turn off the computer in MS-DOS mode using the power button.

-Instant-Off Press the power button and then the system will be turned off instantly.
-(Default) Delay 4 Sec Press and hold the power button for 4 seconds to turn off the system.
+▶ Delay 4 Sec.
+Press and hold the power button for 4 seconds to turn off the system.
 If the power button is pressed for less than 4 seconds, the system will enter suspend mode.